RoHowell/PopHealthRisk/README.md

 🩺 Interpretation:
 While the model performance is moderate (AUC 0.81), it demonstrates the feasibility of large-scale risk modeling in a distributed environment.
 Although noisy on an individual level, it could still be useful to inform risk at population scales.

+⚠️ Warning:
+It is very likely that this model will have learnt biases that reflect the impact of intersectional disadvantage on minority groups.
+Before it was implemented in a production context, it would need to be examined through this lens and adjustments may be needed to ensure it meets ethical standards.

 ## 🚀 Future Improvements

 Expand feature set with spatiotemporal data to take into account seasonality.